Optimal First-Order Algorithms as a Function of Inequalities: Proofs of -optimality

 \subsection{Conjecture of $\mathcal{A}^\star$-optimality of OBL-G$_\flat$}

 We give a conjecture for $\cA^\star$-optimality of OBL-G$_\flat$.
 Set $\norm{\nabla f(x_N)}^2$ to be the performance measure and $f(x_0) - f_\star \leq \frac{1}{2}LR^2 $ to be the initial condition.
 We use the set of inequalities that are handy for backtracking linesearches.
-Since the constraints and the objective of the problem is homogeneous, we assume $R = 1$ without loss of generality.
-For the argument of homogeneous, we refer \citep{drori2014performance, kim2016optimized,taylor2017smooth}.
+Since the constraints and the objective of the problem are homogenous, we assume $R = 1$ without loss of generality.
+For the argument of homogeneous, we refer to\citep{drori2014performance, kim2016optimized,taylor2017smooth}.
 We use the set of inequalities that are handy for backtracking linesearches:

 For calculating $\cR(\cA_N, \cP, \cC, \cI_{\operatorname{OBL-G}_\flat}) $ with fixed $\cA_N$, define the PEP with $\cI_{\operatorname{OBL-G}_\flat}$ as